eHealthAfrica/biskit-docker-setup/README.md

 `ckan/Dockerfile` loads [ckanext-envvars](https://github.com/okfn/ckanext-envvars)
 extension for reading the variables.

-To setup the env vars rename `.env.template` to `.env` and modify it depending on your own needs.
+To setup the env vars rename `env.template` to `.env` and modify it depending on your own needs.
 The Envvars extension checks for environmental variables conforming to an expected format and updates the corresponding CKAN config settings with its value.
 Follow the name formating explained in the [official docs](https://github.com/okfn/ckanext-envvars#ckanext-envvars)